MichaelNotEric/top_shot_value/README.md

 python3 analyze.py --url <URL of moment listing>
 ```

+optional:
-optional: --maxprice (maximum price you are willing to spend)
+`--maxprice (maximum price you are willing to spend) - don't include listings over your max price`
+`--all - include all listings`
+`--help - shows usage information`